Bozukkale: The History and Ruins

-On a remote stretch of coastline on the southern tip of the Bozburun peninsula lie the remains of an ancient citadel referred to as "Bozukkale" – which is Turkish for "broken castle".
+On a remote stretch of coastline on the southern tip of the Bozburun peninsula lies the remains of an ancient citadel referred to as Bozukkale – which is Turkish for "broken castle".

-Back when it was built (probably around 700 BC), the fortress was home to a formidable navy base.
+Back when the castle was built (probably around 700 BC), the fortress was home to a formidable navy base.
 Part of the navy's job was to prevent enemies from gathering in the large natural harbour formed by the peninsula before or after attacking the nearby island of Rhodes.
-(On a clear day, you can see the Greek islands of Rhodes, Halki, Alimnia, and Symi from the peak of the peninsula.)
+(On a clear day, you can see the Greek islands of Rhodes, Halki, Alimia, and Symi from the top of the castle walls.)

-The stronghold is 334 meters long, 36 metres wide, and has hand-hewn, stone block walls that are over 2 meters thick.
+The stronghold, which is still recognizable, was 334 meters long, 36 metres wide, and had hand-hewn, stone block walls that were over 2 meters thick.
 Look-out towers (either 9 or 11, experts seem to disagree) were built along the walls, allowing soldiers to monitor approaching vessels from great distances.
 As large as it was, the bastion easily blended into the barren and rocky landscape.
 Minimal restoration work has been done, but it's still easy to appreciate the craftsmanship and effort that went into building this massive stone castle.

-The city of Loryma was located nearby, on the flat hill on the northern end of the bay.
+The city of ancient Loryma was located nearby, on the flat hill on the northern end of the bay.
+Once a settlement of about 50 small homes, Loryma was an important religious center in ancient Caria.
 Occasional ruins and artefacts can still be seen, but minimal archaeological research or restoration has been conducted on the ancient settlement and Mother Nature has reclaimed the area as her own.